 NDC lawmaker Samuel Okudzeto Ablakwa on a Facebook post wrote he would expect to “take (the matter) over the streets” if the Supreme Court rejects their claims.
 He added the massive demonstrations in 1995 against the introduction of VAT that the current president Nana Akufo-Addo led would be child play in comparison.

-John Dramani Mahama, the president of Ghana between 2012 and 2017 from the NDC, said on Monday during a conference that a NDC government in 2025 would repeal the E-levy law to “get the nation out of the hell hole the government has dumped us”.
-Mahama said he did not oppose to taxation but that the E-levy was a “distortionary and burdensome” measure with limited benefits meant to compensate poor management of Ghana’s economy during the current government.
+John Dramani Mahama, the president of Ghana between 2012 and 2017 from the NDC, said on Monday during a conference that an NDC government in 2025 would repeal the E-levy law to “get the nation out of the hell hole the government has dumped us”.
+Mahama said he did not oppose taxation but that the E-levy was a “distortionary and burdensome” measure with limited benefits meant to compensate for poor management of Ghana’s economy during the current government.

 The Supreme Court hearing is scheduled on May 5.
 (Update: The Supreme Court unanimously dismissed the injunction.)